Search engine manipulation effect: United States

 In experiments conducted in the United States, the proportion of people who favored any candidate rose by between 37 and 63 percent after a single search session.

 Participants were randomly assigned to one of three groups in which search rankings favored either Candidate A, Candidate B or neither candidate.
 Participants were given brief descriptions of each candidate and then asked how much they liked and trusted each candidate and whom they would vote for.
 Then they were allowed up to 15 minutes to conduct online research on the candidates using a manipulated search engine.
 Each group had access to the same 30 search results—each linking to real web pages from a past election.
 Only the ordering of the results differed in the three groups.
 People could click freely on any result or shift between any of five different results pages.

 After searching, on all measures, opinions shifted in the direction of the candidate favored in the rankings.
 Trust, liking and voting preferences all shifted predictably.
 36 percent of those who were unaware of the rankings bias shifted toward the highest ranked candidate, along with 45 percent of those who were aware of the bias.

 Slightly reducing the bias on the first result page of search results – specifically, by including one search item that favoured the other candidate in the third or fourth position masked the manipulation so that few or even no subjects noticed the bias, while still triggering the preference change.

 Later research suggested that search rankings impact virtually all issues on which people are initially undecided around the world.
 Search results that favour one point of view tip the opinions of those who are undecided on an issue.
 In another experiment, biased search results shifted people's opinions about the value of fracking by 33.9 per cent.

 India

 A second experiment involved 2,000 eligible, undecided voters throughout India during the 2014 Lok Sabha election.
 The subjects were familiar with the candidates and were being bombarded with campaign rhetoric.
 Search rankings could boost the proportion of people favoring any candidate by more than 20 percent and more than 60 percent in some demographic groups.

 United Kingdom

-A UK experiment was conducted with nearly 4,000 people just before the 2015 national elections to examined ways to prevent manipulation.
+A UK experiment was conducted with nearly 4,000 people just before the 2015 national elections to examine ways to prevent manipulation.
 Randomizing the rankings or including alerts that identify bias had some suppressive effects.

 2016 U.S. presidential election

 Epstein had previously disputed with Google over his website, and posted opinion pieces and essays fiercely attacking Google afterward.
-He claimed without evidence that Google was using its influence to ensure Hillary Clinton was elected in the 2016 United States presidential election.
+He claimed that Google was using its influence to ensure Hillary Clinton was elected in the 2016 United States presidential election.